-As to the convexity some of the uranium explorers can have to uranium, in 2007 there was a 1,000x share price increase for the miner Paladin Energy and large-cap Cameco went from under \$4 to \$60, so returning 15x.
+As to the convexity some of the uranium explorers can have to uranium, in 2007 there was a 1,000x share price increase for the miner Paladin Energy and large-cap Cameco went from under \$4 to \$60, returning 15x.
+Uranium equities are currently trading, on average, 60% off their all-time-highs, with most of the producers from the previous bull market having been unable to survive the 10-year bear market.

 M&A in the uranium sector has been quiet since the events in Fukushima.
 Since the disaster, spot prices remained low and companies with uranium resources presented little asset value.
-As the spot price continues to rise, companies with these assets are becoming increasingly attractive.
+As the spot price continues its ascent, companies with these assets are becoming increasingly attractive, and we are starting to see M&A return to the sector.